Russell-Symbiosis-Lab/Russell-Symbiosis-Lab.github.io/opportunities.md

 title: Opportunities
 ---

-We seek individuals who are passionate about the microbial symbiosis and understanding the complex relationship between the symbiont and host.
+<p>We seek individuals who are passionate about the microbial symbiosis and understanding the complex relationship between the symbiont and host.
-We maintain high standards for our research and our team members, expecting a strong commitment to scientific integrity, creativity, and collaboration.
+We maintain high standards for our research and our team members, expecting a strong commitment to scientific integrity, creativity, and collaboration.</p>
-If you are insterested in our research systems, we welcome you to consider joining us!
+<p>If you are insterested in our research systems, we welcome you to consider joining us!</p>

 ## Postdoctorate Fellows